 A Modest Proposal

 If you give a practice exam, DON’T GRADE IT or count it as part of the students’ average.
 Don’t grade their homework if you assign the released questions.

 Athletes are not graded on their practices; only the game counts.
 Athletes practice to maintain their skills and improve on their weakness.
 Make it that way with your practice tests.

 Calculus students are intelligent.
-Explain to them why you are asking them to take a practice exam; how they will use to it maintain their skills, and identify their weaknesses and improve on them, and how this will help them on the real exam.
+Explain to them why you are asking them to take a practice exam; how they will use to it maintain their skills, identify their weaknesses, and improve on them, and how this will help them on the real exam.
 By taking the pressure of a grade away, students can focus on improvement.

 Make an incentive of this, by not making students concerned about a grade.

 This post is a revision of my post of June 6, 2015.
 There are some good comment and suggestions from readers of the blog.
 Check them out here

 Tuesday February 28: The Writing Questions on the AP Exams

 Friday March 3: Type 1 of the 10 type questions: Rate and Accumulation

 (Confession: When I was teaching I often had nothing to base a fourth quarter grade on.
 The school started after Labor Day and the fourth quarter began about two weeks before the AP exam (and ran another 6 or 7 week after it).
 Students were required to take a final exam given the week after the AP exam and then they were done.
 The fourth quarter grade was usually the average of the first three quarters.)